eburakelevli/llama-by-be/README.md

 ### Optional: S3-based Model Storage

 You can optionally store and synchronize your model weights using AWS S3.
-This is useful for large models that you don’t want to bundle in your repository or local disk.
+This is useful for large models that you don't want to bundle in your repository or local disk.

 1. Configure your AWS environment variables (never commit these to source control):